 Born: 1950 - Dover, England

-Katharine Ambrose Art - Though born of an English father and Swedish mother in Dover, England, artist Katharine Ambrose is firmly rooted in Africa - its civilisation, landscape and the attendant social commentary.
-Labels never really apply completely but 'The South African Lowry' is in some part true, in that her paintings have created a new awareness of the beauty in common day scenes.
+Artist Katharine Ambrose was born of an English father and Swedish mother in Dover, England.
+However, Katharine Ambrose is firmly rooted in Africa - its civilisation, landscape and the attendant social commentary - like her township paintings.
+Labels never really apply completely but as an artist, 'The South African Lowry' is in some part true, in that her paintings have created a new awareness of the beauty in common day scenes.

 The interest Katharine Ambrose found in South African art took a step forward when she and her late husband - an Anglican priest - settled near Rustenburg.
-On seeing some of Katharine's paintings, the famous watercolourist Bill McGill invited Katharine to join his classes.
+On seeing some of Katharine's paintings, the famous watercolourist Bill McGill invited Katharine to join his art classes.
 She also took life-drawing lessons from Mike Oertel.
 Kathyarine's first solo art exhibition was held in Bloemfontein in 1983 at the invitation of the O.F.S. branch of the South African Association of Arts.
-Katharine has been a full-time South African artist since 1984.View Paintings
+Katharine has been a full-time South African artist since 1984.View Katharine Ambrose Art Gallery

 Preferring to paint from live situations, Katharine Ambrose has been able to document many aspects of rural and township life in her township art.
 This South African artist’s depiction of groups of people going about their normal life correct in posture and attitude has earned her the 'Lowryesque' artist mantle.
 Her painting technique leads the eye to formulate the facial expressions, which are at best hinted at in her brush and palette knife technique.

 Katharine has the ability to vary the scale of individual elements within the composition yet keep the overall image meaningful in the naive style.
 Look also for the interaction between her subjects - which almost encourages one to write down the conversations taking place in her South African art and paintings.